emqx/blog/en/202006/emqx-mqtt-broker-k8s-cluster.md

                     stopped_nodes => []}
   ```

   As expected, StatefulSet rescheduled a pod with the same network symbol.
-EMQ X Broker in the pod has also successfully joined the cluster.
+EMQX Broker in the pod has also successfully joined the cluster.

 ## StorageClasses, PersistentVolume and PersistentVolumeClaim